 St. Patrick's Day Suncatchers

 A simple holiday craft to make and decorate your windows.
-This guide is about St. Patrick's day suncatchers
+This page is about St. Patrick's day suncatchers

 If you are looking for a fun craft to make for St. Patrick's day, give these a try.
 Then decorate your windows with them.